IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/media/customize-a-media-source.md

 experience in a more radical fashion, then it is possible to [create a new user interface](/indigo/documentation/tutorials-and-examples/media/create-a-new-media-user-interface).

-Throughout this customization guide, a practical example will be built to integrate IndiGO with an internet radio media app.
+Throughout this customization guide, a practical example will be built to integrate TomTom IndiGO with an internet radio media app.
 This fictitious app will be called `ExampleInternetRadio`.

-For this guide, knowledge of the IndiGO media APIs [`api_common_media`](TTIVI_INDIGO_API) and [`api_common_mediasources`](TTIVI_INDIGO_API) will be of great help.
+For this guide, knowledge of the TomTom IndiGO media APIs [`api_common_media`](TTIVI_INDIGO_API) and [`api_common_mediasources`](TTIVI_INDIGO_API) will be of great help.
 In the
-[media overview](/indigo/documentation/development/platform-domains/media) documentation, more details can be found about the Android Automotive Media framework and how IndiGO uses it.
+[media overview](/indigo/documentation/development/platform-domains/media) documentation, more details can be found about the Android Automotive Media framework and how TomTom IndiGO uses it.

 ## Modify content display

 A media source might provide poor quality of its input data, due to a sub-par implementation of the Android Automotive Media API, causing the default user interface to display it incorrectly.

-When browsing through content from the `ExampleInternetRadio` app, normally the IndiGO user interface would display the [`IviMediaItem`](TTIVI_INDIGO_API)`.title` field of a playable media item in a more visually-prominent fashion (in bold and with a bigger font size) and the [`IviMediaItem`](TTIVI_INDIGO_API)`.subtitle` field, when present, in a less-prominent fashion
+When browsing through content from the `ExampleInternetRadio` app, normally the TomTom IndiGO user interface would display the [`IviMediaItem`](TTIVI_INDIGO_API)`.title` field of a playable media item in a more visually-prominent fashion (in bold and with a bigger font size) and the [`IviMediaItem`](TTIVI_INDIGO_API)`.subtitle` field, when present, in a less-prominent fashion